-SMTP matching can be run only on user accounts that have a Microsoft Exchange Online email address.
+- SMTP matching can be run only on user accounts that have a Microsoft Exchange Online email address.

 Note This doesn't mean the user must be licensed for Exchange Online.
 This means that a mailbox that has a primary email address must exist in Exchange Online for SMTP matching to work correctly.

-SMTP matching can be used only one time for user accounts that were originally authored by using Office 365 management tools.
+- SMTP matching can be used only one time for user accounts that were originally authored by using Office 365 management tools.
 After that, the Office 365 user account is bound to the on-premises user by an immutable identity value instead of a primary SMTP address.

-The cloud user’s primary SMTP address can't be updated during the SMTP matching process because the primary SMTP address is the value that is used to link the on-premises user to the cloud user.
+- The cloud user’s primary SMTP address can't be updated during the SMTP matching process because the primary SMTP address is the value that is used to link the on-premises user to the cloud user.

-Unable to update this object because the following attributes associated with this object have values that may already be associated with another object in your local directory services: [ProxyAddresses SMTP:email@example.com;].
+- SMTP addresses are considered unique values.
+Make sure that no two users have the same SMTP address.
+Otherwise, the sync will fail and you may receive an error message that resembles the following:Unable to update this object because the following attributes associated with this object have values that may already be associated with another object in your local directory services: [ProxyAddresses SMTP:email@example.com;].
 Correct or remove the duplicate values in your local directory.

 How to use SMTP matching to match an on-premises user to a cloud identityTo use SMTP matching to match an on-premises user to an Office 365 user account for directory synchronization, follow these steps:

-Obtain the primary SMTP address of the target Office 365 user account.
+- Obtain the primary SMTP address of the target Office 365 user account.
 To do this, follow these steps:

-Sign in to the Office 365 portal as a global admin.
+- Sign in to the Office 365 portal as a global admin.

-Click Admin, and then click Exchange to open the Exchange admin center.
+- Click Admin, and then click Exchange to open the Exchange admin center.

-In the Exchange admin center, locate and then double-click the user account that you want.
+- In the Exchange admin center, locate and then double-click the user account that you want.

-Click email address, and then note the primary SMTP address of the user account.
+- Click email address, and then note the primary SMTP address of the user account.